Okta FastPass FAQ

 No.

-Okta Verify enrollment is required for device registration and presence in Okta Universal Directory.
+As an admin, you can deploy Okta Verify to devices as a managed app.
+Then, you can ask users to set up an account.
+When users add an account in Okta Verify, the device is registered in the Okta Universal Directory.
 Okta Verify detects the presence of management certs on the device, to attest that a device is managed or trusted.

-See Okta Verify for Windows, Okta Verify for macOS, Okta Verify for iOS, and Okta Verify for Android to learn more about the end user enrollment experience, and see Device registration to learn more about the device registration process.
+See Okta Verify for Windows, Okta Verify for macOS, Okta Verify for iOS, and Okta Verify for Android to learn more about the enrollment experience, and see Device registration to learn more about the device registration process.

 Okta uses the term user verification to reference biometrics.
 User verification includes facial recognition and fingerprint.